 We believe in the principles of traditional pedagogy because they are consistent with human nature and are most effective for student learning.
-The classical, Christian education model strives for continuity of curriculum and mastery learning.
+Classical Education can be distinguished from modern education in that it does not neglect the important first step of giving students the classical tools for both intellectual development and for understanding their classical, Christian heritage.
+Our traditional model strives for continuity of curriculum and mastery learning.